Healthdirect Free Australian health advice you can count on.

 Summary

-A general anaesthetic is usually a safe and effective way for your child to have an operation or procedure.
+A general anaesthetic is usually a safe and effective way for your child to have a procedure.

 Most children do not have any problems.